PTDonnelly/ground_based/README.md

 1. Better calculation of errors
 2. Saving of calibration coefficients
-3. Reading arrays into PlotProfiles and WriteSpx
---a.
-Add the different "modes" to FindFiles
---b.
-Add the files to FindFiles under relevant
+3. Reading arrays into PlotProfiles and WriteSpx: (a) Add the different "modes" to FindFiles, (b) Add the files to FindFiles under relevant
 4. Plotting profiles in PlotProfiles
 5. Writing spxfiles in WriteSpx